photo courtesy: Sri D.Srihari, Postal Department, Vijayawada.

 Sri Samarth Ramadas

-For more details read “Brief Biography of Sri Samarth Ramadas" in our web site.
+For more details read “Brief Biography of Sri Samarth Ramadas" on our web site.

 First mutt of Samarth at Takli

-After spending twelve years in Takli and meditating upon Sri Rama he had many followers who were devoted towards his teaching of Sri RamBhakti.
+After spending twelve years in Takli and meditating upon Sri Rama he had many followers devoted to his teaching of Sri RamBhakti.
 While interacting with residents, he understood the sufferings and needs of people.
-He realized that it is imperative to to reorient people towards the Sanadhana dharma of the land.
-This could be accomplished by Bhakti towards Sri Rama that could bring about the desired changes.
-In order to muster the confidence and alertness, prayers to Sri Maruti is a must.
-Hence, Maruti diety was established at Takli.
-This lead to development of the first Mutt of Samarth at Takli. .
-In order to understand the true sufferings of people, he decided to travel across the Bharat Varsh and interact with them in person.
+He realised that it is imperative to reorient people towards the Sanadhana Dharma of the land.
+To bring about the desired changes Bhakti towards Sri Rama is the means.
+To muster confidence and alertness, prayers to Sri Maruti are a must.
+Hence, Maruti deity was established at Takli.
+This led to the development of the first Mutt of Samarth at Takli.
+To understand the true sufferings of people, he decided to travel across the Bharat Varsh and interact with them in person.

-For more details on his stay at Takli read “Gomay-Maruti – Sri Samarth Ramdas Mutt, Takli, Nashik, Maharashtra” in our web site.
+For more details on his stay at Takli read “Gomay-Maruti – Sri Samarth Ramdas Mutt, Takli, Nashik, Maharashtra” on our web site.

 Journey towards change

-Main Hanuman Temple, Sarangapur, Nizamabad district, Telangana He started his journey from Takli and went to Karaveera kshetra [Kolhapur] to offer his prayers to Sri Ambaji Bhawani.
+He started his journey from Takli and went to Karaveera kshetra [Kolhapur] to offer his prayers to Sri Ambaji Bhawani.
 Subsequently, he went to Brahmagiri the starting point of River Gadavari.
 Then he journeyed for some distance along the length of river Godavari.
 One such place where Swami Samath Ramadas had visited belongs to the current Nizamabad district of Telangana.
 This place was known as Indur.
-This name originated from king Indradatta who had flourished in this region during those years.
+This name originated from King Indradatta who flourished in this region during those years.
 Sri Samarth Ramadas had stayed in a place called Bhodan in the Indur region.

 Bhodan

 Bodhan was previously known as Eka Chakrapuram.
 This fertile land displayed rich culture and heritage and had many temples.
 When Samarth Ramadas visited this place, it was under the rule of Nizam.
-There was no rain for last few years in this region thus making people’s life miserable.
-Few people from the nearby village named Sarangapur which is few miles away from Bodhan visited Swami Ramadas and informed him of the acute hardship they were facing in their village.
+There has been no rain for the last few years in this region thus making people’s life miserable.
+A few people from the nearby village named Sarangapur which is a few miles away from Bodhan visited Swami Ramadas and informed him of the acute hardship they were facing in their village.
 After hearing them, Samarth decided to visit the village.
 He installed Sri Maruti in Bhodan and established a mutt at Bhodan under his disciple Uddahav.

 Sarangapur village near Bhodan